Lightning-AI/pytorch-lightning/docs/source/advanced/finetuning_scheduler.rst

 :class:`~pytorch_lightning.callbacks.finetuning_scheduler.fts.FinetuningScheduler` orchestrates the gradual unfreezing of models via a finetuning schedule that is either implicitly generated (the default) or explicitly provided by the user (more computationally efficient).
-Finetuning phase transitions are driven by :class:`~pytorch_lightning.callbacks.early_stopping.EarlyStopping` criteria, user-specified epoch transitions or a composition of the two (the default mode).
+Finetuning phase transitions are driven by :class:`~pytorch_lightning.callbacks.finetuning_scheduler.fts_supporters.FTSEarlyStopping` criteria (a multi-phase extension of :class:`~pytorch_lightning.callbacks.early_stopping.EarlyStopping`), user-specified epoch transitions or a composition of the two (the default mode).
 A :class:`~pytorch_lightning.callbacks.finetuning_scheduler.fts.FinetuningScheduler` training session completes when the final phase of the schedule has its stopping criteria met.
 See :ref:`Early Stopping<common/early_stopping:Early stopping>` for more details on that callback's configuration.